 The counseling relationship is not reciprocal.
 Your counselor's job is to focus on your concerns and to offer you support and encouragement.
 This is your time to focus on yourself.

 Your counselor is a trained professional who has spent several years learning about different ways to help you resolve your particular problem.

 The counseling relationship is confidential.
-Whereas with your friends or family, you might hope that they will respect your privacy, your counselor is ethically bound by confidentiality.
-Unless you are an immediate danger to yourself or others, your conversations with your counselor will be private.
+Whereas with your friends or family you might hope that they will respect your privacy, your counselor is ethically bound by confidentiality.
+Your conversations with your counselor are kept confidential..
+Personal information will not be released without your written consent, unless you are an immediate danger to yourself or others.

 You can always depend on your counselor to meet you at your set appointment times.

 How long does the counseling process take?

 There are times when a very specific question or concern can be resolved quickly in one or two sessions.
 Often, however, something may have been troubling you for months or even for years.
 In this case, it may take a longer time to build a trusting relationship with your counselor and to resolve your problem.
 You and your counselor will identify your goals for counseling and discuss how long it will take you to achieve these goals.